monkeydevtools/treepath-python/README.md

 assert all_outer == ["Jupiter", "Saturn", "Uranus", "Neptune"]

 ```
-The **wc** is short version of wildcard.
+The **wc** is the short version of wildcard.

 ```python
 all_outer = [planet for planet in find(path.star.planets.outer[wc].name, solar_system)]
 assert all_outer == ["Jupiter", "Saturn", "Uranus", "Neptune"]

 ```
-The dictionary wildcard is different from a list wildcard.
-One cannot be use to iterate over the other.
+The dictionary wildcard is given as dot notation and cannot be used to iterator over a list.
+The list wildcard
+is given as an index and cannot be used to iterate over dictionary keys.

 ```python
 all_planets = [p for p in find(path.star.planets.wc[wc].name, solar_system)]
 assert all_planets == ['Mercury', 'Venus', 'Earth', 'Mars', 'Jupiter', 'Saturn', 'Uranus', 'Neptune']
 ```
 ## Recursion
 The **recursive** word implies recursive search.
-It is a preorder tree traversal.
-The search algorithm descends
+It executes a preorder tree traversal.
+The search algorithm
-the tree hierarchy evaluated the path on each vertex.
-It starts relative to its parent and stops on each match.
+descends the tree hierarchy evaluating the path on each vertex until a match occurs.
+On each iteration it
+continues where it left off.
 This is an example that finds all the planets names.

 ```python
 all_planets = [p for p in find(path.star.planets.recursive.name, solar_system)]
 assert all_planets == ['Mercury', 'Venus', 'Earth', 'Mars', 'Jupiter', 'Saturn', 'Uranus', 'Neptune']

 ```
-The **rec** is short version of recursive.
+The **rec** is the short version of recursive.

 ```python
 all_planets = [p for p in find(path.star.planets.rec.name, solar_system)]